Interventions designed for established structures, teams to strengthen or a workshop to structure.

 2416 Les Brenets

-Art de l’Anglage workshop, with the possibility of on-site intervention depending on the framework defined.
+Art de l’Anglage workshop, with the possibility of on-site intervention depending on the format defined.

 If the need is real, it can be framed simply.